'Unbelievable' wild weather - more homes evacuated overnight

 A state of emergency was declared in Marlborough yesterday afternoon by mayor Leggett as the region's Rai River had its biggest flood on record, estimated as a 60-year event.

-The power of the weather that hit the Nelson region was evident in the photos that emerged — logs and trees have been strewn across State Highway 6 between Nelson and Blenheim while flooding in Glenduan left paddocks resembling lakes.
+The power of the weather that hit the Nelson region was evident in the photos that emerged — logs and trees have been strewn across SH6 between Nelson and Blenheim while flooding in Glenduan left paddocks resembling lakes.

 One Nelson resident was winched from their home on Thursday night while the wild weather tore apart a Stansell Ave home, with video footage showing it lying in pieces more than 20m down a steep slope.